 The first night in Savannah, we stayed in and played games with the intention to rise early and head to Mrs. Wilkes Dining Room.
 HA.
 Wishful thinking.
 This was a bit of a lackadaisical group who liked to sleep in so we didn’t actually leave the house until 2pm.
 At which point, we decided to forgo food and made straight for Broughton Street instead.
 I ditched my DSLR in favor of my iPhone (becoming increasingly common) and new OlloClip to give you a sneak peek into Savannah’s best shops.

 First stop: The Paris Market.
 Can I just tell you how much I absolutely adore this store?
-It might be my favorite.
-Anywhere.
-Ever.
+It might be my favorite shopping for home decor anywhere, not just Savannah.
 It’s well-stocked with unique trinkets and travel-style accents from around the world.
 Not cheap but still fun to peruse.

 Now, I’d been to The Paris Market on my first visit to town but this was before I owned an 1800s Victorian home.
-Let’s just say had I come down to Savannah in a truck, I would have left with half the shop.
+Let’s just say had I come down to shop in Savannah in a truck, I would have left with half the store.

-Savannah Bee Co. was the next shop that grabbed our attention.
+Savannah Bee Co. was the our next shopping stop in Savannah.
 If you’ve been visiting these parts for awhile, you may remember that I met Savannah Bee’s founder Ted Dennard, a fellow Sewanee alum, a couple years back.